TechDocsStudio/biel-docs/docs/administration/projects.md

 ### Restrictions

-Control which domains and URLs can access your chatbot:
+Control access to your chatbot:

+- **Require authentication for all API access**: When enabled, all API access requires authentication.
+This feature is available from **Business** plan.
+For more details, see [API authorization](/api/biel-ai-rest-api-beta#authorization--permissions).
 - **Allowed domains**: Only domains from this list will be able to use your chatbot widget.
-- **Filter URLs**: Use regex patterns to include or exclude specific URLs from indexing.

-For more details on URL filtering and domain restrictions, see [URLs](../customization/data-sources/urls.md).

 ### UI settings